-6. Starting school
+Starting school

-Pupils born between 1 September 2013 and 31 August 2014 (inclusive) are entitled to full-time schooling from September 2018.
-Parents can request that their child's admission is deferred until later in the school year (usually at the start of a school term and before the end of the academic year), but not beyond the point they reach compulsory school age, at the beginning of the term following their fifth birthday.
-Parents can request that their child attends part-time until the child reaches compulsory school age.
+Pupils born between 1 September 2014 and 31 August 2015 (inclusive) are entitled to fulltime schooling from September 2019.
+Parents can choose to defer their child's admission until later in the school year (but not beyond the start of the term after they reach compulsory school age).
+Children can also attend part-time until they reach compulsory school age.
+Parents must discuss their child's starting arrangements with the school once an offer has been secured